Gravitational leptogenesis from metric perturbations: Leptogenesis during reheating

 Far from the instantaneous reheating limit we find that in general $I(\eta_\RH)=\mathcal{O}(10^{-1})$.
 Thus, from \eqref{eq:nL2_RH}, we see that, apart from the power spectra which are (almost) scale invariant, the relevant quantity in determining the size of $n_L^\mathrm{rms}/s$ is the factor $(k_I/a_\RH)^3$.
 As a matter of fact, we can extract the dependence on $H_I$ and $T_{\RH}$ from such a factor and obtain

-for $n_s\simeq 1$, meaning that leptogenesis is enhanced for high inflation scales and, in the case of stiff reheating scenarios with $w>1/3$, for low reheating temperatures.
+for $n_s\simeq 1$ and where $M_P=1/\sqrt{G}$ is the Planck mass, meaning that leptogenesis is enhanced for high inflation scales and, in the case of stiff reheating scenarios with $w>1/3$, for low reheating temperatures.

+In the left panel of Fig. \ref{fig:ns}, we plot $n_L^\mathrm{rms}/s$ in the $(T_\RH, H_I)$ parameter space for a stiff equation of state $w=1$ during reheating.
+We see that the asymmetry in \eqref{eq:ns_needed} can be locally generated for inflationary scales above $H_I = 10^{12}$ GeV and reheating temperatures larger than the electroweak threshold.

-In the left panel of Fig. \ref{fig:ns} we plot the values of $n_L^\mathrm{rms}/s$ obtained from \eqref{eq:nL2_RH} in the $(T_\RH, w)$ parameter space for an inflation scale corresponding to $H_I=10^{13}$ GeV.
-We can see that the observed baryon asymmetry is feasible for stiff equations of state and reheating temperatures near the electroweak scale.
+In the right panel of Fig. \ref{fig:ns} we plot the values of $n_L^\mathrm{rms}/s$ obtained from \eqref{eq:nL2_RH} in the $(T_\RH, w)$ parameter space for an inflation scale corresponding to $H_I=10^{13}$ GeV, which corresponds to a tensor-to-scalar ratio of $r\simeq 10^{-3}$.
+We can see that large baryon asymmetries can be generated for stiff equations of state and reheating temperatures near the electroweak scale.
 For a radiation behaviour $w=1/3$, we find that, as expected, the production is not sensitive to the reheating temperature.
 Reheating scenarios with equations of state close to $w=0$ are not efficient at producing lepton number.
 Comparing these results with those obtained in \cite{Alexander:2004us} with the axial coupling, we find that for the instantaneous reheating case and the parameters used in that work, we get $n_L^{rms}/s\sim 10^{-20}$ which is slightly above their results.

-In the right panel of Fig. \ref{fig:ns}, we plot $n_L^\mathrm{rms}/s$ in the $(T_\RH, H_I)$ parameter space for a stiff equation of state $w=1$ during reheating.
-We see that the observed baryon asymmetry can be generated for inflationary scales above $H_I = 10^{12}$ GeV and reheating temperatures larger than the electroweak threshold.

-Notice that these results allow us to exclude the cosmological models in the blue regions of Fig. \ref{fig:ns} above the electroweak temperature, because of baryon number overproduction.
-The region below the electroweak scale is not as restricted, as an overproduction of lepton number does not translate directly into baryon number, since the sphaleron process is no longer efficient.